BUYING A CPA PRACTICE IN ATLANTA, GA: QUESTIONS TO ASK AND HOW TO GET STARTED

 - What sort of fee structure do I want?

-Sometimes there is an urge to dive into the details of a practice.
+Sometimes there is an urge to dive into the details of a CPA or accounting practice.
 Resist that urge and first ask these high-level questions before moving forward:

 - What is the cash flow to the owner?